 The computational power required to emulate a full city may be beyond our capabilities at the moment, even in the Xbox Series X and PS5, but if gaming could make similar advances in their horsepower as they have to their graphical components, anything could be possible in future generations.
 In this generation, I would at the very least like to see strides made to creating characters that behave more realistically.

 I would love to see a game based on a smaller scale truly crack AI.
 A game set in a village, a house, heck, a room – but something that gives me people that make genuine decisions and mistakes and have regrets that aren’t scripted by whichever random number is put into 10 different characteristic boxes.

 I want to see a soldier who spontaneously cracks under pressure and gives up the fight mid-battle without it being scripted.
 I want to see a driver have a blowout and react in a a realistic manner given their personality – do they remain calm under-pressure, or veer off of the road and cause a bigger problem?
 I want to see things as simple as pedestrians trying to decide whether they’re going to cross a road, going for it, changing their minds.
-Sports players losing their confidence when they miss a shot, or getting more determined because that’s what drives them.
+Footballers losing their confidence when they miss a shot, or getting more determined because that’s what drives them.

 This all goes hand in hand with animations.
 For example, The Witcher 3 is a gorgeous game even without mods, but seeing citizens walking down the streets of Novigrad, stop on the spot, awkwardly turn around, walk, come within X feel of me then jump into one of a handful of pre-defined animations lets the whole experience down.
 And, I’m sick of seeing characters who sit in chairs like robots, doing a quick 180 to line up then perching like a king on a throne.
 We should be beyond this.